 Recourse for those who miss out

 While liquidators don’t work unless they’re going to be paid, and secured creditors have first claim to company assets, other groups directly affected by liquidation often end up with nothing or must take separate action to try and recoup their losses.

-Employees not only lose their jobs as a result of liquidation, but if there’s insufficient assets to be realised, they may also miss out on entitlements.
-Fortunately, they may be able to recover some of their losses through the Fair Entitlements Guarantee (FEG).
+In the event that there are insufficient funds, they may be able to recover some of their losses through the Fair Entitlements Guarantee (FEG).
 This is a scheme which allows employees of liquidated companies to claim up to 13 weeks of unpaid wages, annual leave, long service leave, up to five weeks payment in lieu of notice, and up to four weeks redundancy pay per year of service.